WAYFINDER LIFE COACH TRAINING OVERVIEW & SCHEDULE

 There are two types of mentoring in Wayfinder Life Coach Training:

 - Group mentoring.
-You will have nine of these sessions during your training program.
-They will cover aspects of effective coaching, ethical decision making, and other ICF core competencies, as well as give you ample opportunity to ask questions.
+You will have ten of these sessions during your training program.
+They will cover aspects of effective coaching, ethical decision making, the ICF core competencies, as well as give you ample opportunity to ask questions.

 - Individual (one-on-one) mentoring.
 All trainees are offered three individual mentoring sessions over the course of the training.
 These sessions will be used to support you in becoming a more skillful coach and evaluate your coaching if you wish to become a Certified Wayfinder Coach.